kimjoar/latest-events/README.md

 // does not contain event with `id == 1` as `remove` has a later date.
 ```

+`date` is anything that can be handled by [`Date.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).

 We can also process arrays:

 ```javascript